rabbit-ear/rabbit-ear-app/readme.md

 ### update: usage issues

+> UPDATE: I found the issue.
+It is that `planarize()` was creating circular edges.
+This issues has been resolved.

 I'm encoutering usage issues while making a crease pattern for a new design.
 It is often the case that two vertices end up as near-epsilon neighbors; there is a duplicate-vertices issue, at least, there might be something else.
 I think I need better analysis tools, tools to uncover possible issues, like:

 - vertices: too close to each other